Is your horse getting what she needs in her current diet? Does she have health concerns that could be improved through feeding practices?

 Whether you are designing a diet for the first time, an experienced barn manager, a competitive athlete, or a concerned horse owner caring for a horse with health concerns, this article is for you.

 At Mad Barn, our nutritionists formulate thousands of diets every year for free for horse owners across North America.
-You can submit your horse’s information online for a free diet analysis or book a nutrition consultation by phone.
+You can book a nutrition consultation by phone.

 Equine Nutritionist Qualifications